Top 20 Company Headshots Examples to Elevate Your Professional Image

 Session Workflow

-Our Times Square studio exists because clients need controlled lighting, consistent backgrounds, and a location that half of Manhattan can reach in under 30 minutes.
+The Times Square studio exists because clients need controlled lighting, consistent backgrounds, and a location that half of Manhattan can reach in under 30 minutes.
 No weather variables.
 No surprise construction noise.
 Just a well lit space designed for professional headshots.

 Lighting and Background